Football in Portugal: Golden age

 The Portuguese were one of the first Europeans to explore Africa.
 They have influenced a lot of their former colonies, notably in the realm of football.
 This was mostly due to the concept of Lusotropicalism, which became popularized during the tenure of António Salazar.
-The Portuguese enthusiasm for football led to the spread of the sport into its former overseas colonies of Angola, Mozambique, Guiné-Bissau, Cape Verde, S. Tomé and Principe, Goa, Macau, and East-Timor.
+The Portuguese enthusiasm for football led to the spread of the sport into its former overseas colonies of Angola, Mozambique, Guinea, Cape Verde, S. Tomé and Principe, Portuguese India, Macau, and Timor.
 Eventually, Portugal would attempt to integrate their colonies, which would lead to them having many African players in the teams on the mainland.
-Introduced in the colonies as early as the 19th century, football became increasingly.
+Introduced in the colonies as early as the 19th century, football became increasingly popular.
 By the 1950s many Africans would support football teams on the mainland.
 The popularity of the game in the colonies also meant that there were many people who wanted to play it professionally.
-Many top players from the former colonies have represented Portugal at the international level, as well as playing for many clubs in the various tiers of the national and international leagues, most notably in the past the likes of Fernando Peyroteo, Matateu, Hilário, Costa Pereira, Coluna, Eusébio, and Abel Xavier.
+Many top players from the former colonies have represented Portugal at the international level, as well as playing for many clubs in the various tiers of the national and international leagues, most notably in the past the likes of Fernando Peyroteo, Matateu, Hilário, Costa Pereira, Coluna, José Águas, Eusébio, Jordão, Shéu and Abel Xavier.
+But Eusébio's impact in Portuguese football stood out among them all to such an extent that when Eusébio arrived in Lisbon in December 1960 still as a player of Sporting Lourenço Marques, Sporting CP had won ten league titles, which was as many as Benfica's, and when, 15 years later, Eusébio, recognised as Benfica's best player of all time, left Benfica, Benfica had won 21 championships to just 14 for Sporting CP.
+Eusébio is considered one of the greatest Portuguese football players ever and his role in the 1966 FIFA World Cup is still remembered today as a significant milestone in Portugal’s football history.